Day 0 - Creating Your Own Server - with Google Cloud Platform Free Tier

 Refer to Day 0 - Get Your Own Server to review your options:

-- In a Local Server
+- In a Local Server/VM

 - In the Cloud (with providers like DigitalOcean, Linode and Vultr)